 If you’re looking for an authentic Chinese purchase, search for things like jade or porcelain pieces, or the lovely fabrics in local markets.
 Each area of China has its own local ethnic culture and handicrafts, so do some research beforehand on the area you’re planning to visit to see what is typical there.
 Also, keep in mind that some relics or antiques cannot be legally exported from the country.

 A word of caution: do not pull out your wallet or purse in a busy area.
 Instead, keep some smaller bills in your pockets when shopping for easy payments.

-While food is an integral part of Chinese culture, there is no such thing as Chinese food: it's Cantonese, Yunnan, Hunan and the like.
+While food is an integral part of Chinese culture, there is no such thing as Chinese food: it’s Cantonese, Yunnan, Hunan and so on.
 Each province has its own specialities and some are as different as one national cuisine from another.